-Born from a desire to help others switch to non-toxic bath & beauty alternatives, No Tox Life is a vegan skincare line created by founders Sandee & Callie Ferman.
-A mother-daughter duo, they just opened a retail store in Glassell Park, next to their soap-making warehouse, where all 200+ products are created by hand.
-They are huge fans of supporting handmade and local, and are hosting and producing Indie Eastside, which is taking place inside their 2,300 sq ft warehouse!
+Born from a desire to help others switch to non-toxic bath & beauty alternatives, No Tox Life is a vegan skincare line created by founders Sandee Ferman & Callie (Ferman) Milford.
+A mother-daughter duo, in 2016 they opened a retail store in Glassell Park, next to their soap-making studio, where all their products are created by hand.
+They are huge fans of supporting handmade and local, and are hosting and producing Indie Eastside, which is taking place inside their 2,300 sq ft studio!

 Kaitlin Mogentale has a mission of ending food waste.
 She crafts delicious vegan snacks, baking mixes and more, with up-cycled juice pulp from local juiceries.
 Handmade in Los Angeles.